lincore81/xeen-godot-addon/README.md

 Enjoy!

+# Currently working on:
+- [ ] Move serialisation code outside the map node
+- [ ] Updated cells should be serialised
+- [ ] Standardise methods to change face materials and visibility
+- [ ] Make it obvious what methods should only be used for marshalling

 # Issues
+- [ ] (1) Updating cells currently circumvents serialisation
+- [ ] (2) There are multiple ways to update cells, there is no single class has the sole responsibility
+    - [ ] Refactor?!
+- [ ] (3) Updated previews aren't shown in the asset browser
-- [ ] Fix linear 2 srgb shader https://github.com/tobspr/GLSL-Color-Spaces/blob/master/ColorSpaces.inc.glsl
+- [ ] (5) Fix linear 2 srgb shader https://github.com/tobspr/GLSL-Color-Spaces/blob/master/ColorSpaces.inc.glsl
+- [ ] (9) The cell picker code should also work in orthographic projection
-- [ ] Brush: New cells will always receive FACE.WALLS material instead of individual materials
+- [x] (1) Brush: New cells will always receive FACE.WALLS material instead of individual materials
+- [x] (3) Why do I get this error?: Unable to generate preview texture for resource at 'res://default_env.tres'
+    - Because my function gets a call whenever *any* resource has been invalidated.

 # Features
 ## Essential